 The central character, Scooby Doo, is a talking Great Dane who loves snacks almost as much as he loves his cowardly but good-hearted human companion, Shaggy.
 Their friendship forms the core of the show, generating most of the series’ comic relief as they regularly find themselves in hair-raising situations only to stumble upon crucial clues.

-Fred, Daphne, and Velma are the rational minds of the group, often piecing together the mystery through deductive reasoning and careful investigation.
-Each character brings a unique dynamic to the team, making the show a delightful watch for both children and adults.
+Fred, Daphne and Velma are the rational minds of the group, often piecing together the mystery through deductive reasoning and careful investigation.
+Each character brings a unique dynamic to the team, making the show an entertaining watch for both children and adults.

 Scooby Doo’s unique formula